Everest 2021: Everest’s gatekeeper – the Khumbu Icefall

 The Doctors taking ladders into the Khumbu Icefall

-On the south side, the Icefall Doctors, a team of eight dedicated Sherpas install aka “fix” the route from Everest Base Camp to Camp 2 in the Western Cwm each year.
-They first scout the route for the safest and most direct path, then they carry on their backs hundreds of pounds of rope, ladders, ice screws, and pickets into the Icefall and the Western Cwm to create the route.
+On the south side, the Icefall Doctors, a team of eight dedicated Sherpas, install, a.k .a. “fix” the route from Everest Base Camp to Camp 2 in the Western Cwm each year.
+They first scout the route for the safest and most direct path; then, they carry on their backs hundreds of pounds of rope, ladders, ice screws, and pickets into the Icefall and the Western Cwm to create the route.

-The ropes must be reset each season because the ultraviolet rays from the sun will rot the ropes causing them to fail under the weight of a climber’s fall.
+The ropes must be reset each season because the ultraviolet rays from the sun will rot the ropes, causing them to fail under the weight of a climber’s fall.
 In addition, the route must be maintained daily through the season given the Icefall is a moving glacier and can move up to three feet a day.
 This movement will cause ladders to drop into crevasses, bend them, or move them into a dangerous area.
 The Doctors inspect the route at least once a day throughout the season to keep it open and safe.

-Sherpas carry ropes and the anchors on their backs and work together to fix the “fixed rope” aka safety lines to the mountainside.
+Sherpas carry ropes and anchors on their backs and work together to fix the “fixed rope,” aka safety lines to the mountainside.
 In 2017, a major change occurred when the Nepal government allowed the ropes and anchors to be helicoptered to Camp 2 thus saving an estimated 78 Sherpa loads thru the Icefall.
 This was a pure safety decision.
 Hopefully, they will allow it again in 2021.

 It’s a difficult and dangerous job.
 In 2013, Mingmar Sherpa, one of the Icefall Doctors, died after falling into a crevasse between Camps 1 and 2 in the Western Cwm.